 Varicose Veins or Spider Veins: What are they?

 In the human body, veins are important blood vessels that are responsible for providing a pathway for the blood to travel throughout the whole body and returning it to the heart for recycling.

-Most of them are equipped with special one way valves to prevent the backflow of blood, but under certain circumstances, some valves get weakened, especially those in the leg area which have to do the most work.
-As a result the blood flows back and collects in between two valves.
+Most veins are equipped with special one-way valves to prevent the backflow of blood, but under certain circumstances, some valves get weakened, especially those in the leg area which have to do the most work.
+As a result, the blood flows back and collects in between two valves.
 The vein walls are strained in a condition called venous insufficiency.